 There are numerous benefits to taking on the formerly incarcerated, despite the notion that it is a purely altruistic venture.

 The most significant benefit, which is becoming increasingly resounding, is that of public perception for your company.
-Studies have found that 79% of the public believe businesses who employ ex-offenders are making a significant positive contribution to society.
+Studies have found that 79% of the public believes businesses that employ ex-offenders are making a significant positive contribution to society.
 The effects are displayed in how 92% of such employers agreed that hiring the formerly incarcerated enhanced their reputation.
 Furthermore, they found that such a reputation often helped them to win new contracts.

 On a financial level, hiring ex-offenders is likely to reduce your overall pay bill.
 The fact that traditional employment channels often overlook them as potential candidates make them far more receptive when given an opportunity.

-This includes reports of a better than average work ethic, loyalty and level of absenteeism.
+This includes reports of a better-than-average work ethic, loyalty and level of absenteeism.
 Not only will ex-offenders accept lower salaries, but they are going to reduce those potentially devastating costs of rehiring.

 How You Can Hire an Ex-Offender